mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 [Getting Started][bo] guide, with some differences.
 Please note the following:

 * Don’t forget to invoke all commands with `--coin=eth` or `--coin=etc`.
-* Use the `--token` switch with all token operations.
-When importing addresses into your token tracking wallet you must use the token’s address as the argument.
-After this, the token symbol, e.g. `--token=eos`, is sufficient.
+* Use the `--token` option with the token symbol as parameter for all token operations.
+When importing addresses for a new token into your tracking wallet, use the `--token-addr` option with the token address instead.
 * Addresses and other hexadecimal values are given without the leading `0x`.
 * Fees are expressed in Gas price, e.g. `12G` for 12 Gwei or `1000M` for 1000
   Mwei.
 This works at both the command line and interactive prompt.
-* When using Parity in light client mode, the `--cached-balances` option will greatly speed up operations of the `mmgen-txcreate`, `mmgen-txdo` and `mmgen-tool twview` commands by reducing network queries to a minimum.
+* When using OpenEthereum in light client mode, the `--cached-balances` option will greatly speed up operations of the `mmgen-txcreate`, `mmgen-txdo` and `mmgen-tool twview` commands by reducing network queries to a minimum.
 If your account balances have changed, they may be refreshed interactively within